seuno-dev/candleaf/README.md

 - Chakra-UI
 - Mock Service Worker

+## Contributions
+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, feel free to open a new issue or submit a pull request.
+License

+## License
+This project is licensed under the MIT License.

 ## Acknowledgments
 - [The Candleaf website for inspiring this project and serving as a reference.](https://shopcandleleaf.com/)
 - [Figma E-Commerce UI KIT by Uxbly.](https://www.figma.com/community/file/999496395784541518)